Car stolen with 1-year-old boy in back seat in Southwest Philadelphia

-PHILADELPHIA (WPVI) -- Philadelphia police are searching for the person who stole a running car with a one-year-old boy in the back seat Thursday.
+PHILADELPHIA (WPVI) -- Philadelphia police are investigating after a car was stolen with a one-year-old boy in the back seat Thursday.

-The child was reunited with his mother after being checked by medics when the car was later recovered.

-The child's mother said she had just put her son in the child seat around 12:30 a.m. when the incident occurred, police said.
+Police said the child's mother had just put her son in the child seat around 12:30 a.m. when the incident occurred.

-Police said she forgot something and ran back inside the house with the car running and within a minute her car was gone with her baby inside.
+She said she forgot something and ran back inside the house with the car running and within a minute her car was gone with her baby inside, according to police.

-The mom saw the car being driven south down Cobbs Creek Parkway near Cobbs Creek Park and Mount Moriah Cemetery and called police for help.
+The mom saw the car being driven south down Cobbs Creek Parkway near Cobbs Creek Park and Mt.
+Moriah Cemetery and called police.

 "We believe that since the vehicle's engine was running, someone saw an opportunity to steal the car, didn't realize that there was a one-year-old child in the back seat," said Chief Inspector Scott Small of the Philadelphia Police Department.